vit2tweak/counter1/program-note.md

 # Counter1 Project Documentation

 ## Project Overview
-Counter1 is a React-based application combining counter functionality with a todo list manager, featuring a tabbed interface for seamless navigation between features.
+Counter1 is a React-based application that combines counter functionality with a todo list manager, featuring a tabbed interface and local storage persistence.

 ## Current Features
 - Tabbed interface with two main sections